baltej94/Banking_Application_Rest-API/Readme.md

 -Account transactions: deposit, withdrawal and transfer -Account information: account details, list of transaction

-It uses a PostgreSql database and spring data to handles the persistence layer.
+It uses a PostgreSql database to handle the persistence layer.

 API
 GET  /allCustomers